-(PQ: ART1011) This course focuses on contemporary and traditional techniques as they relate to traditional printmaking processes.
+ART2021 Print I^{\$}3 cr (PQ: ART1011) This course focuses on contemporary and traditional techniques as they relate to traditional printmaking processes.
 Students will learn two distinct mediums over the duration of the class.
 Screen-printing and Relief Printing (aka woodcuts and linoleum) will be the main focus however color theory and ink mixing will be introduced as well.
 A \$100 course fee required.

-An introductory studio course in acrylic painting that focuses on the visual qualities unique to painting.
+ART2031 Painting I^{\$}.....3 cr An introductory studio course in acrylic painting that focuses on the visual qualities unique to painting.
 Basic concepts include designing two-dimensional work, exploring color and creating texture.
 The history of painting is integrated with an examination of painting styles.
 A \$100 course fee required.

-This course will explore the fundamental methods of making ceramic forms as well as glazing and firing.
+ART2048 Ceramics I^{\$}.....3 cr This course will explore the fundamental methods of making ceramic forms as well as glazing and firing.
 This course is specially designed to meet the requirements necessary for Visual Art Education students but is open to all students.
 This course will explore functional ceramics and sculptural forms.
 A \$150 course fee required.

-Introduction to basic digital camera body, lens functions, exposure and foundational workflow for digital photography, including image editing, file archiving and printing.
+ART2081 Photography I5.....3 cr Introduction to basic digital camera body, lens functions, exposure and foundational workflow for digital photography, including image editing, file archiving and printing.
 A \$100 course fee required.

-An introductory-level sculpture course exploring the use of sculptural techniques, materials and strategies.
+ART2251 Sculpture I^{\$}.....3 cr An introductory-level sculpture course exploring the use of sculptural techniques, materials and strategies.
 Emphasis is placed on understanding the history of and current trends within contemporary sculpture, as well as applying that knowledge in the creation of a variety of sculptural forms.
 A \$100 course fee required.

-(PQ: ART1011) An advanced, studio-intensive drawing course that heightens students' two-dimensional skills, emphasizes using expressive qualities of art-making by investigating various media, techniques, and content.
+ART3112 Drawing II^{\$}.....2 cr (PQ: ART1011) An advanced, studio-intensive drawing course that heightens students' two-dimensional skills, emphasizes using expressive qualities of art-making by investigating various media, techniques, and content.
 Experimentation and development of a personal visual language are encouraged.
 The course culminates in the production of a series of works that relate thematically.
 Critical thinking and discussion skills are emphasized.
 Note: This course is designated as repeatable and may be repeated two times for credit after the original taking of the course.
 A \$100 course fee required.

-ART3162 19th and 20th Century Art History.....2 cr

-A course focusing on the development of art during the 19th and 20th centuries.
+ART3162 19th and 20th Century Art History.....2 cr A course focusing on the development of art during the 19th and 20th centuries.

-ART3223 Print II, III, IV \$......3 cr

-(PQ: ART2021) A continuation of printmaking that explores advanced techniques to provide deeper understanding of artistic processes and possibilities of expression.
+ART3223 Print II, III, IV5......3 cr (PQ: ART2021) A continuation of printmaking that explores advanced techniques to provide deeper understanding of artistic processes and possibilities of expression.
 Note: This course is designated as repeatable and may be repeated three times after the original taking of the course.
 A \$100 course fee required.